 There must be an un-interruptible safety earth ground from the main power source to the product's input wiring terminals, power cord, or supplied power cord set.
 Whenever it is likely that the protection has been impaired, disconnect the power cord until the ground has been restored.

 Servicing

-There are no user-serviceable parts inside these products.
-Only service-trained personnel must perform any servicing, maintenance, or repair.
+The user may adjust only items mentioned in the following section of this manual.
+Only service-trained personnel must perform any servicing, maintenance, or repair of all other parts